Cmulville/Viral-Gamification/README.md

 this project.

-Step 1: Installing NodeJS and Npm go to https://nodejs.org/en/ and download version 16.18.0 from the website.
-Once dowloaded open the installer and follow these instuctions: agree to terms of service set desired location to install (default is fine) then click next twice
+Step 1: Installing NodeJS and Npm go to https://nodejs.org/en/ and download version 16.18.0 from the website. \n Once dowloaded open the installer and follow these instuctions: agree to terms of service set desired location to install (default is fine) then click next twice